mleighc/community_demographic_profiler/README.md

 ```

 ## ✅ Goals
-- Extract demographic and economic data for selected ZIP codes or counties
+- Extract demographic and economic data for selected ZIP codes or counties in metro detroit
 - Normalize and merge datasets into unified community profiles
 - Insert into a structured database for querying
 - Build an interactive Quarto report for exploration
 - Automate updates using cron or GitHub Actions
 - Provide visual and narrative summaries of each area
+- Assess options for interactive data exploration

 ## 🗓️ Timeline / Phases
 1. **Data Source Review**: Select endpoints and variables (e.g., population, income, age)